BSkura98/my-organiser-api/README.md

-# social-networking-api
+# my-organizer-api
-This is an API for social networking website.
+This is an API for an application used for organizing tasks, notes and everything that may be useful for projects.

 #### This API is in an early stage of development